lucaasscm/shopping-cart/README.md

 # shopping-cart
 In this challange, i developed a hook to save, update and exclude products in a shopping cart.
-I used React Hooks, useState, a fake API with JSON server, localstorage API to persist the data and react-toastify to show the errors.
+I used React Hooks, useState, Context, a fake API with JSON server, localstorage API to persist the data and react-toastify to show the errors.